SV21 | Building Rehabilitation

 Architecture that reveals the essential

-Simple interiors, adapted to everyday life
+Interiors adapted to everyday life

 Inside, the intervention focuses on a refined language.
-The dwellings are one-bedroom typologies, with well-proportioned and functional areas, suited to contemporary urban housing needs.
+The dwellings are one-bedroom typologies, with proportionate and functional areas, suited to contemporary urban housing needs.
 The use of neutral materials and discreet finishes allows natural light and spatiality to be the main protagonists.

 Project Gallery

-Emptiness as architectural material: The intervention makes the most of the adjacent empty lot, transforming it into a structuring space for access and living.
+- Emptiness as architectural material: The intervention makes the most of the adjacent empty lot, transforming it into a structuring space for access and living.
 This void becomes an integral part of the architecture, opening up the building to the city and the light.

 Instead of fully occupying the plot, the proposal chooses to preserve the void and use it as a point of articulation.
 The original interior staircase has been removed, and in its place is a white, light and minimalist metal staircase, designed as a functional and sculptural piece that floats between the two volumes.